11 min read

 Step 3: Analyze the Query

 This query filters on user_id and type, then sorts by created_at.
-You need a composite index covering all three.
+You need a composite index covering all three columns in the right order.

 Step 4: Create the Migration